Birth Chart

 If you've ever pulled up your birth chart and stared at the wheel of glyphs wondering where to even start — you're not alone.
 A birth chart reading looks intimidating because it's dense: ten planets, twelve signs, twelve houses, and a web of angles between them all.
 But underneath the symbols, the chart tells a single, very personal story.

-Step 1: Start with the Big Three
+Pull up your free birth chart →Step 1: Start with the Big Three

 Every birth chart reading begins with the sun, moon, and rising sign — what astrologers call the Big Three.
 These are the headline placements, the ones that shape the texture of everything else.